shuvoedward/Bible_project_2/README.md

 See the main function and Makefile for all available configuration options.

 ## Known Limitations

 - Single Bible translation support (plan to add more)
 - Images limited to 10MB size
 - Rate limits may need adjustment based on usage patterns

+## Email Configuration

+Currently configured with Mailtrap for demonstration purposes.
+To use real email delivery, update SMTP environment variables to your preferred provider (SendGrid, AWS SES, Mailgun, etc).

 ## License